FabianKP/cgn/docsrc/source/tutorial.rst

 where :math:`\mathbf I_n \in \mathbb R^{n \times n}` denotes the identity matrix.
 Because :math:`\beta = 0`,
 this regularization term has no effect.
 You can change the regularization term by adapting the corresponding attributes of the :py:class:`cgn.Parameter` object.
+Note that this can even be done after the `cgn.Problem`-object has been initialized.
+For example, you can create a problem, solve it, then adapt some parameters, and solve it again, without having to create two different `cgn.Problem` objects.

-For example, the following code sets up an `n`-dimensional parameter with regularization term :math:`0.3\cdot ||\mathbf R(\mathbf x - \mathbf 1_n)||`, where :math:`\mathbf R = \mathrm{diag}(1, \frac{1}{2}, \ldots, \frac{1}{n})`:
+The following code sets up an `n`-dimensional parameter with regularization term :math:`0.3\cdot ||\mathbf R(\mathbf x - \mathbf 1_n)||`, where :math:`\mathbf R = \mathrm{diag}(1, \frac{1}{2}, \ldots, \frac{1}{n})`: